shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-8-1.md

 ---
 title: Yield Analytics 8.1
-description: In this page, learn about the Best Practices Folder for saved reports and feature enhancement in Xandr Channel integration. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: In this page, learn about the Best Practices Folder for saved reports and feature enhancements in Xandr Channel integration. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---